-The completed application and all previous academic records will be reviewed by the Readmissions subcommittee of the Methodist College Student Development committee.
+The completed application and all previous academic records will be reviewed by a Readmissions Committee.

 - 1. During this review, the Readmissions Committee will render a decision on the readmission application. - 2.
 Criteria evaluated by the Readmissions Committee will include both evidence showing resolution of the problem that led to dismissal, and a plausible plan for success. - 3.
 If additional information is needed, the student may be asked to appear before the committee to discuss his or her plan for success upon readmission.
 If appearance is required, the student will be notified by the Registrar of the date and time of this meeting. - 4.
 At this point, students who are seeking readmission to the prelicensure nursing programs and who have been approved for readmission to the College will follow the processes outlined in the section devoted to this matter (Nursing Program Readmission). - 5.
 Students will be notified of the readmission decision in writing by the Registrar via electronic mail to the email address indicated on the application for readmission.
-For individuals requesting readmission to a program that requires a secondary review, i.e. Nursing, the letter will be sent directly from the Dean overseeing the Division. - 6.
-If a student wishes to appeal a readmission decision, the student must submit an appeal to the Chief Academic Officer within thirty (30) days of the negative readmission decision.
-The Chief Academic Officer has one week (five business days) to consider the appeal.
-The Chief Academic Officer's decision will be sent via the United States Postal Service with a return receipt requested.
-The Chief Academic Officer's decision is final. - 7.
+For individuals requesting readmission to a program that requires a secondary review, i.e. Nursing, the letter will be sent directly from the Dean overseeing the Division.

+- 6. If a student wishes to appeal a readmission decision, the student must submit an appeal to the Chancellor within thirty (30) days of the negative readmission decision.
+The Chancellor has one week (five business days) to consider the appeal.
+The Chancellor's decision will be sent via the United States Postal Service with a return receipt requested.
+The Chancellor's decision is final. - 7.
 Questions about the readmissions process should be addressed to the Registrar via email, registrar@methodistcol.edu.